 Let's Talk About Printables

 A Printable is artwork that you can download, print and use for your creative or decorative projects.
-It tends to be art that is a finished digital product (you do not need to do more than print it and cut the shapes out) that is added to your creative project.
+It tends to be a finished digital product meant to be added to a creative project such as art journaling, bojo, scrapbooking, card making, added to letters and more.